 Philando Castile’s tragic death garnered worldwide attention earlier this month when the officer who had fired seven shots into the chest of the African-American man was found not guilty of manslaughter.
-This case provides an illustration of the differences between a criminal charge, such as manslaughter, and the civil nature of a.
+This case provides an illustration of the differences between a criminal charge, such as manslaughter, and the civil nature of a wrongful death lawsuit.
 Although Officer Yanez isn’t being held criminally liable for Castile’s death, civil liability is another story altogether.

 In 2016, officer Jeronimo Yanez stopped Castile for a busted taillight.
 Although the 32-year-old cafeteria supervisor of a Montessori school informed Yanez that he had a weapon in his car, the officer claims he feared for his life when Castile reached for something.
 That’s when Yanez opened fire.
 During a routine traffic stop, Castile had announced the presence of a weapon and – based on video footage of the stop – appeared to be cooperating with the officer the entire time.
 Further, there was a four-year old child was in the backseat when Yanez fired multiple rounds into the car.

 On July 16, 2017 Yanez was acquitted on manslaughter charges, prompting nationwide (and global) outcry.
-If you have lost a loved one due to the negligent or willful actions of another, acan help you determine how to move forward.
+If you have lost a loved one due to the negligent or willful actions of another, a Boston wrongful death attorney can help you determine how to move forward.

 Castile’s mother has reached a $3 million settlement in the wrongful death case she brought against the man who killed her son.
 Those funds will be paid by the League of Minnesota Cities Insurance Trust.
 In addition to dimming the media spotlight on the family so that they may move on with their lives, the settlement prevents a civil murder trial, which could drag on for an extended period of time.